ae4sri/pokedex-fx/readme.md

 ## About

-This is an event-driven GUI program that allows users to add, delete, and view data about their Pokemon.
-Data can be imported and exported through .csv files.
+This is an object-oriented, event-driven GUI program that allows users to add, delete, and view data about their Pokemon.
+Data can be imported and exported through csv files.

-Users can add generic Pokemon, individual instances of a Pokemon (called "BattlePokemon"), moves, and teams.
+Users can add generic Pokemon, individual instances of a Pokemon (called "BattlePokemon") which inherit from Pokemon, moves, and teams.
 Each of which are treated as objects in the program (object definitions are in src/main/java/pokedex/objects).

 ## How to Run